Group-One-Technology/powerbase-core/powerbase-server/README.md

 bundle install
 ```

+3. Setup Environment Variables

+Copy and rename `config/application.example.yml` to `config/application.example.yml` and update the ff variables.

-3. Run the app and you're all set!
+4. Run the app and you're all set!

 ```bash
 rails s